haiheipijuan/apidoc/source/index.html.md

 - Payments: Payments will only be possible from a test IBAN and will not be charged.
 See [Payment API: Test Mode](/payments.html#test-mode) for details.
 - Platform: Businesses created will not be sent to the PSP.
 See [Platform API: Test Mode](/platform.html#test-mode) for details.

+Please get in contact when your integration is ready so we can switch your API key to production mode.
+We can also provide you with a separate production API key if that's easier for you.

 ## Events and Webhooks

 > Example: Webhook request to your server for `cashlink.paid` event